mahmood1994ha/JobsOnTheGo/README.md

           * Tien: Background mostly on Electronics and IT.
 Speaks C/C++ and Java.
           * Mahmoud:
           * Konstantin:
-          * Jean: Background mostly on Embedded domain with C/C++ for Microcontrollers and some C# and Java for Desktop and Web applications.
+          * Jean: Background mostly on Embedded domain with C/C++ for Microcontrollers and some C# for Desktop and Web applications.

  Markup : * Bullet list